Extract and explore results metadata#

 Job name: cp55

-Explore a result metadata#
+Explore a result’s metadata#

-When you extract a result from a result file DPF stores it in a |Field|.
-Thus, this |Field| contains the metadata for the result associated with it.
-This metadata includes:
+When you extract a result from a result file, DPF stores it in a Field.
+This Field contains metadata describing the result, including:

-• Location;
+• Location

-• Scoping (type and quantity of entities);
+• Scoping (type and quantity of entities)

-• Units of the data.
+• Units of the data

-# Extract the displacement results
+Extract the displacement results.

 disp_results = model_1.results.displacement.eval()